wma1729/algorithms/graphs/README.md

 A graph could be:
 * **directed**, also called **digraph**, with a sense of direction, where an edge is an ordered pair (*v<sub>1</sub>*, *v<sub>2</sub>*),
 * **undirected** where an edge is an unordered pair (*v<sub>1</sub>*, *v<sub>2</sub>*) and (*v<sub>2</sub>*, *v<sub>1</sub>*).
+A graph could be:
+* **unweighted** where there is no cost/length/time is associated with an edge.
+* **weighted** where is a a cost/length/time associated with an edge.

 ![A simple graph](graph.jpeg)